b-lukaszuk/RJ_BS_eng/contents/prediction.md

 (`agefat` data frame), we might wanted to know if the accretion of body fat occurs faster in one of the genders as the people age.

+## Exercises - Prediction {#sec:prediction_exercises}

+Just like in the previous chapters here you will find some exercises that you may want to solve to get from this chapter as much as you can (best option).
+Alternatively, you may read the task descriptions and the solutions (and try to understand them).

+## Solutions - Prediction {#sec:prediction_exercises_solutions}

+In this sub-chapter you will find exemplary solutions to the exercises from the previous section.

 To be continued ...